 - N/A - There's no MTQP score for this segment because it was translated by using a custom model or translated to or from an unsupported language.

 Reject a task

 If you can't commit to an accepted task, you can remove it from your queue so that other translators can accept it.
-If you saved any edits, translators won't see any of them; they start with the machine-translated document.
+If you decide to re-accept the task later, you can retrieve your saved edits.
+However, other translators won't see your saved edits; they start with the machine-translated document.